micmejia/bible-dump/NKJV/Acts/Acts 27.md

 When the south wind blew softly, supposing that they had obtained _their_ desire, putting out to sea, they sailed close by Crete.

 ###### 14
-But not long after, a tempestuous head wind arose, called [^b]Euroclydon.
+But not long after, a tempestuous head wind arose, called Euroclydon.

 ###### 15
-So when the ship was caught, and could not head into the wind, we let _her_ [^c]drive.
+So when the ship was caught, and could not head into the wind, we let _her_ drive.

 ###### 16
-And running under _the shelter of_ an island called [^d]Clauda, we secured the skiff with difficulty.
+And running under _the shelter of_ an island called Clauda, we secured the skiff with difficulty.

 ###### 17
-When they had taken it on board, they used cables to undergird the ship; and fearing lest they should run aground on the [^e]Syrtis _Sands,_ they struck sail and so were driven.
+When they had taken it on board, they used cables to undergird the ship; and fearing lest they should run aground on the Syrtis _Sands,_ they struck sail and so were driven.

 ###### 18
 And because we were exceedingly tempest-tossed, the next _day_ they lightened the ship.